Your Study Routine

 Continually review your schedule.
 If the times aren’t realistic, then revisit your setup and change to a new schedule and a new routine.
 Then stick with that one.

 One last thing before we move on.
-The whole issue of sticking to a study routine revolves around making choices.
+The whole issue of sticking to a study routine really revolves around making choices.
 Students are continually pulled to do fun things they want to do now and putting off work until later.

 Get it in your mind that time spent studying now is always worth more than doing it later.
-Get thing done and out of the way as early as you can so you can do the things you really want to do, you can go do them.
+Get thing done and out of the way as early as you can so you can do the things you really want to do later.

-Setting up a concrete study routine schedule and letting nothing distract is the best way to make sure you don’t have to make these kinds of choices.
+A concrete study routine schedule is the best way to make sure you don’t have to make these kinds of choices.